- VISAS, STAY CERTIFICATES, AND RESIDENCE PERMITS, IN GENERAL

 Nor can foreign nationals escape liability for unauthorized employment by claiming they are self-employed in China.
 Chinese law recognizes something similar to self-employment, namely, the individual industrial and commercial enterprise (IICE or 工商个体户).
 A Chinese citizen may register an IICE.
 (General Principles of Civil Law, art.
 26, adopted by the NPC and promulgated by the President on Apr.
 12, 1986; Regulations on Individual Businesses, art.
 2, adopted by the State Council on Mar.
 30, 2011).
 Hong Hong and Macao residents who are Chinese citizens, as well as Taiwan residents, may also register an IICE.
 (Id., art.
 27).
 However, foreign nationals do not have this right.

 Similarly, don’t come on the promise that after arrival the employer will seek authorization for you to work.
 As mentioned above, they can’t put you to work until you actually hold a work-type residence permit, and with narrow exceptions it’s not possible to change from a non-work visa to a work-type residence permit within China; instead, the applicant normally needs to seek a Z visa at a PRC consulate or other visa-issuing agency abroad.

 STUDENTS AND INTERNS

-Under the new rules, a person with a residence certificate for study who wants to take a part-time job or internship off campus should obtain approval from the school, then apply to the PSB Exit-Entry Administration for a notation to the residence certificate showing the part-time job or the location and period of internship off campus.
+Under State Council regulations, a person with a residence certificate for study who wants to take a part-time job or internship off campus should obtain approval from the school, then apply to the PSB Exit-Entry Administration for a notation to the residence certificate showing the part-time job or the location and period of internship off campus.
 (State Council regs, art.
 22).
 Notice that short-term students with X2 visas do not have such opportunities.

 The law delegates to the Ministry of Education the obligation to establish a framework for foreign students to obtain work authorization.
 (EEAL, art.
 42.).
 To date, the national framework has not been published.
 But some local policies have been established.
 For example: